 Though the platypus has been dubbed “cute but vicious,” not all platypuses possess venom.
 Only male platypuses possess venom as they use it to fight other males during the mating season.
 This is also why platypuses have more venom during coupling seasons.
 Female platypuses have no venom but are born with stinger spurs in their hind legs.
-As the female platypus reaches adulthood, this spur falls off, and its ability to sting and deliver venom fades with it.
+As the female platypus reaches adulthood, these spurs fall off, and its ability to sting and deliver venom fades with it.

 Platypuses are mammals with venom not lethal to humans.
-However, this venom is enough to cause grave damage to pet dogs and cats and can even kill them.
+However, this venom is enough to cause grave damage to some mammals, including pet animals.
 Taking a platypus in as a pet might not be a good idea, especially when you live with other pets in your home.

 How to Avoid Platypus Stings?

 Platypuses do not attack humans.
-They are not equipped with teeth that can help them bite, and the only form of defense they have is the pointed spur in their heel.
+They are shy animals and will avoid confrontation with humans if they can help it.
+They aren’t equipped with teeth that can help them bite, and the only form of defense they have is the pointed spurs in their heels.
 However, if platypuses are handled in the wild, they can prick you with their spur and inject venom.
-The best way to avoid a platypus sting is to refrain from holding them in the wild or in captivity.
-Platypuses in their natural habitats should be left alone.
-Apart from the possibility of them stinging in self-defense, conservation initiatives are also established for their protection.
+The best way to avoid a platypus sting is: